Aveygo/AstroSleuth/README.md

 ## Concerns and Personal Notes

 Its not a understatement that this tool has changed my life.
 It was my first machine learning project.
 I even built full-stack applications searching for the perfect way to share my work.
 I will continue to do so.
 Ask for any improvements and I will likely impliment them.
-I am begging for an excuss to work on it so any feedback is appreciated.
+I am begging for an excuse to work on it so any feedback is appreciated.
 I am interested in creating a Photoshop/Pixinsight plugin if thats what even a single person wants, just open a git issue [here](https://github.com/Aveygo/AstroSleuth/issues) and I'll see to it.

 For the redditors, this tool is presented as is, free as long as it stays free, I cannot convey though words how much I dont care that its not "scientifically accurate".